 Algae is choking our favorite springs, in part due to increased nitrate pollution.
-Research shows that lowered flows also play a part in algae growth in a more-complex-than-it-seems interplay of algae-friendly conditions.
+While research shows that lowered flows also play a part in algae growth in a more-complex-than-it-seems interplay of algae-friendly conditions, nitrate levels are a primary concern and something we absolutely have to address if we're serious about saving our state's iconic springs.

-Nitrates enter the aquifer in runoff from farms, fertilizing our home lawns, and from septic tanks.
+Nitrates enter the aquifer in runoff from farms, in the form of farm fertilizers and animal waste, from fertilizing our home lawns, and from human waste, septic tanks and wastewater.
 The pollution percolates into the aquifer below and resurfaces at spring vents.

 To fix the pollution problem we have to understand and be honest about where the pollution is coming from.

 Most Floridians who are aware that springs are polluted can name the culprits.
 But there doesn't seem to be much agreement on the numbers when people start discussing the details.
-We hear a lot of disagreements about what the "real problem" is at Florida's Springs, so let's settle it.
+We hear a lot of disagreements about what the "real problem" is at Florida's Springs.
+Which is fair; depending on where you live, the numbers are going to be slightly different.
+But let's start with a state-wide overview.

 Combined data from the 26 Outstanding Florida Springs across the state that are impaired by pollution tells us that